EnterpriseDB/barman/doc/manual/16-installation.en.md

    exclude=barman* python*-barman
    ```
 > By doing this, you solely rely on
-> 2ndQuadrant repositories for package management of Barman software.
+> EnterpriseDB repositories for package management of Barman software.

-For historical reasons, 2ndQuadrant keeps maintaining package distribution of
+For historical reasons, EnterpriseDB keeps maintaining package distribution of
 Barman through [Sourceforge.net][3].

 ## Installation on Debian/Ubuntu using packages